OrigamiStructures/StudioManagerScratch/src/MDDocs/Preferences.md

     public function someMethod() {
         //This is some method that also presents a form
-        //that allows the user to change the theme setting
+        //that allows the user to change the color-theme setting
         $this->set(
             'theme_options',
             ['default-color-theme', 'pastel-theme', 'neon-theme', 'druid-theme']